Saga of the Northlands

 Disadvantages: A Saxon weapon requires one step greater proficiency in any relevant proficiencies to wield.

-Restrictions: Diminutive or Tiny melee weapons only, cannot possess the Massive weapon quality.
+Restrictions: Small or smaller melee weapons only, cannot possess the Massive weapon quality.

 The signature weapons of Scotland, Gael are much longer and wider than normal, meant to be used to intimidate foes with the sheer strength and power of their wielders.